Shooting-ST4R/HDD-Goblin-SwarmUI-RamLoader---HDD-RamDisk-Hyperload/README.md

 For best results, disable memory-mapped file loading in SwarmUI so ComfyUI actually reads from disk (and therefore from your RAM disk) rather than memory-mapping the original file:

 1. Open SwarmUI → **Server** tab → **Server Configuration**
-2. Enter "--disable-mmap" in ExtraArgs
+2. Enter `--disable-mmap` in ExtraArgs

 <img width="1508" height="764" alt="image" src="https://github.com/user-attachments/assets/fe3c9ce6-4263-49c3-b095-2497a660bcf0" />

 Without this, ComfyUI may bypass the RAM disk entirely on some model types.